Skip navigation

 3. The business of the A.G.M. shall be to:

-4. Fifteen Members of the Association shall constitute a quorum.
+4. Nine Members of the Association shall constitute a quorum.

 The Association's financial year shall end on 30th September.
-A qualified auditor or independent examiner shall be appointed by the Committee and a duly audited balance sheet and accounts for the preceding year shall be submitted for approval at the A.G.M.
+A qualified auditor or independent examiner shall be appointed by the Committee and a duly audited or independently examined balance sheet and accounts for the preceding year shall be submitted for approval at the A.G.M.

 12. Extraordinary General Meeting (E.G.M.)